Lloydharbor website

 Robert Moses Development Project; Nuclear Power Station Proposal; Sale of Caumsett

 In 1961, Ruth Field (Mrs. Marshall Field III) sold Caumsett to the State of New York with the proviso that the estate be used “forever for park purposes.”
 This created great concern among Village residents.
 Robert Moses, President of the Long Island Park Commission, had prepared an extensive development plan.
 The plan included extending the Bethpage Parkway along Route 108, up the shore of Cold Spring Harbor, cutting through the Village Park, crossing West Neck Road, & running adjacent to the Seminary to the shore of Lloyd Harbor.
 A suspension bridge was to span Lloyd Harbor & connect to Caumsett.
 Moses planned to construct two 18-hole golf courses, turn the Main House into a clubhouse, establish a large bathing beach area along the Sound, & establish extensive bridlepath facilities.
-The parkway rights-of-way were acquired by the State in 1963 & are still owned by the State.
+The parkway rights-of-way Lloyd Harbor Village Park (8) were acquired by the State in 1963 & are still owned by the State.
 For a variety of reasons, including determined opposition by the Village, the planned development of Caumsett did not occur.
-Today Caumsett remains a passive park, protected by the Village’s Local Waterfront Revitalization Plan (LWRP) & a “friends group” The Caumsett Foundation.
+Today Caumsett remains a passive park, protected by the Village’s Local Waterfront Revitalization Plan (LWRP) and an excellent “friends group”, The Caumsett Foundation.

 1960's - 2000's